 The key principle of dilation is to start low and go slow.
 Most patients have had oesophageal strictures for years, if not decades, and there is no need to reach a large dilation size right away.
 The endoscopist should carefully gauge the lumen of the oesophagus to choose an initial dilator size.
 The known diameter of the endoscope used can be helpful, particularly if a 9-mm scope does not pass but a 5-mm scope does.
 If there is a question, it is always better to start with a smaller diameter.

 For bougies, a protocol where there is relook endoscopy after each dilator size is passed has been shown to be safe, and given the known mucosal fragility in EoO, this makes sense.
 If a balloon is used, direct visualisation and measurement of the oesophageal calibre is possible.
 The goal of dilation is to cause a mucosal tear, termed a dilation effect.
 While the extent of dilation effect has not been studied, the result of an adequate dilation is often a 5-10 mm wide rent with a length throughout the narrowed or strictured area.
 Serial dilation is often required in these patients to achieve a goal diameter of >15 mm.
-In addition, there are emerging data that control of inflammation with either medications or dietary elimination reduces the number of dilations needed to achieve this diameter.
-UK guidelines recommend use of anti-inflammatory medication in combination with endoscopic oesophageal dilation.[4]Dhar A, Haboubi HN, Attwood SE, et al. British Society of Gastroenterology (BSG) and British Society of Paediatric Gastroenterology, Hepatology and Nutrition (BSPGHAN) joint consensus guidelines on the diagnosis and management of eosinophilic oesophagitis in children and adults.
+In addition, there are emerging data that control of inflammation with either drugs or dietary elimination reduces the number of dilations needed to achieve this diameter.
+UK guidelines recommend use of anti-inflammatory therapy in combination with endoscopic oesophageal dilation.[2]Dhar A, Haboubi HN, Attwood SE, et al. British Society of Gastroenterology (BSG) and British Society of Paediatric Gastroenterology, Hepatology and Nutrition (BSPGHAN) joint consensus guidelines on the diagnosis and management of eosinophilic oesophagitis in children and adults.
 Gut.
 2022 Aug;71(8):1459-87.

 https://gut.bmj.com/content/71/8/1459